Game Brush Number: Preliminaries and relation to the brush number

 For the upper bound, we give a strategy for Min.
 While there are still threads with dirty vertices, Min places a brush on some such thread's leaf, cleaning the whole thread.
-This takes at most $k$ rounds.
-Since we seek an upper bound, we may ignore the brushes placed by Max during this time; by Lemma~\ref{lem:domination}, doing so cannot shorten the length of the game.
+This happens at most $k$ times.
+By Lemma~\ref{lem:domination}, since we seek an upper bound on the length of the game, we may ignore the brushes placed by Max during this time.
 At this point, the graph consists of an $(n-k)$-sunlet in which one edge has been subdivided $k$ times, and in which each vertex of degree 2 contains one brush.
 If it is Min's turn, then she plays on a vertex of degree 2.
 This causes all vertices of degree 2 to fire, and produces a copy of $B_{n-k}$ having the initial configuration described in Lemma~\ref{lem:ratio}.
 Since at most $2k$ brushes have already been played, and Lemma~\ref{lem:ratio} states that the remainder of the game lasts exactly $n-k-1$ turns, the length of the game is at most $2k + (n-k-1) = n+k-1$, as desired.
 Likewise, we obtain the same bound if it is Max's turn, and he chooses to play on a vertex of degree 2.

 If it is Max's turn and he chooses to play on a leaf, then Min plays on its neighbor; if Max chooses to play on a vertex of degree 3, then Min plays on its pendant leaf.
 In either case, we have a graph of the form specified in Lemma~\ref{lem:ratio}, except that one component contains the subdivided edge.
-We claim that these extra vertices do not affect anything, in the sense that the game still lasts for $n-k-1$ more turns.
-The vertices on the subdivided edge can be cleaned one of two ways: either by cleaning one of the incident vertices of degree 3, or by placing an extra brush directly on one of the vertices of degree 2.
-In both cases, once one of the vertices fires, the rest follow.
+We claim that, despite these extra vertices, the game still lasts for at most $n-k-1$ more turns.
+The vertices on the subdivided edge must eventually be cleaned in one of two ways: either by cleaning one of the incident vertices of degree 3, or by placing an extra brush directly on one of the vertices of degree 2.
+In both cases, once one of these vertices fires, the rest follow.
 In the former case, the subdivided edge had no impact on the game.
 In the latter case, the resulting graph has exactly the form required by Lemma~\ref{lem:ratio}; in cleaning the subdivided edge, one turn has been spent, and the number of components has increased by 1.
-Either way, the strategies given in Lemma~\ref{lem:ratio} still apply, and still show that $n-k-1$ more turns are needed.
+Either way, the strategies from Lemma~\ref{lem:ratio} still show that at most $n-k-1$ more turns are needed.
 Hence the length of the game is at most $2k+(n-k-1) = n+k-1$, as claimed.
 This completes the proof. \end{proof}